jyxi7676/STtools/doc/readme3.md

 ## Step 6
-This step conducts clustering pipeline based on Seurat tutorial.
+Step 6 conducts clustering pipeline based on Seurat tutorial.
 And mapping the celltype to sliding grids using simple grids as query.
 For more details about Seurat clustering and maping, please refer to https://satijalab.org/seurat/articles/spatial_vignette.html  and https://satijalab.org/seurat/articles/integration_mapping.html.
 This step requires the user to annotate the clustering results from simpleSquareGrids.RDS for a better result.
 Need to make it compatible to take in single cell dataset as query dataset.
 ### *Input*
 * --STtools: Path to STtools package.  **Required**.
 * --simpleGridsPath: Path to SimpleSquareGrids.RDS, **Required**.